GiuseppeSoriano/MoodPilot/README.md

 ### Backend

-The backend system processes uploaded videos, performs emotion recognition using the HSEmotionONNX model, and stores the data in MongoDB.
+The backend system processes uploaded videos, performs emotion recognition using the EmoNet model, and stores the data in MongoDB.
 It also provides REST API endpoints for seamless communication with the frontend.

 #### Features
 - **Emotion Recognition**:
-  - Processes video inputs to detect emotions using the HSEmotionONNX model.
+  - Processes video inputs to detect emotions using the EmoNet model.
   - Supports real-time processing and logs valence/arousal metrics.
 - **REST API Endpoints**:
   - `POST /report`: Uploads and processes video feedback from passengers.